oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ISO/IEC 18013-5:2021 [@ISO.18013-5] defines a representation of verifiable credentials in the mobile document (mdoc) format encoded as CBOR and secured using COSE.

-## Privacy-Preserving Retrieval of Type Metadata {#PrivacyPreservingRetrieval}
+## Privacy-Preserving Retrieval of Type Metadata {#privacy-preserving-retrieval-of-type-metadata}

-In (#retrieving-metadata), various methods for distributing and retrieving Type Metadata are described.
+In (#retrieving-type-metadata), various methods for distributing and retrieving Type Metadata are described.
 For methods which rely on a network connection to a URL (e.g., provided by an Issuer), third parties (like the Issuer) may be able to track the usage of a credential by observing requests to the Type Metadata URL.